 For links to the other states' plans see the Republican Delegate Selection Plans by State section in the left sidebar under the calendar.

 First of all, the caucus meetings across Idaho today are binding in the same way that Nevada was back at the beginning of February; a departure from the series of non-binding contests we have witnessed in most caucus states thus far.
 But the allocation of the delegates is slightly more involved than the process in Nevada.
 [Yes, I hope the vote tabulation will at least go quicker, too.
 It should and here's why...]
-The process is more involved because the Idaho Republican Party appears to be utilizing something akin to an instant runoff within each precinct.
+The process is more involved because the Idaho Republican Party appears to be utilizing a multi-round vote within each county.
 Each time I review the rules FHQ flashes back to Super Tuesday 2008's first contest -- the West Virginia Republican state convention -- where similar rules were in place.
 But that was a statewide meeting.
-What Idaho is attempting to pull off this evening is a series of precinct instant runoff elections.
+What Idaho is attempting to pull off this evening is a series of multi-round votes on the county level.

-Well, it isn't really an instant runoff in the traditional sense, but more of a series of runoff votes.
+Basically, this is a series of runoff votes.
 If a fictitious precinct #1 has a vote that places Romney first then, Santorum, Paul and Gingrich, then Gingrich would be eliminated (along with any other candidate below the 15% threshold).
 A second vote would then be held -- among the same group of original voters (The Gingrich voters would not have to sit the vote out.) -- unless the first place finisher had received a majority on the initial vote.
 For this exercise, let's assume that Romney did not receive a majority and will face Santorum and Paul in the second round of voting.
-Well, suddenly, those Gingrich voters -- if there are reasonably sizable number of them -- are potentially significant in the second vote.
+Well, suddenly, those Gingrich voters -- if there are reasonably sizable number of them -- are potentially significant in the second and any subsequent vote.

 [ASIDE: Recall that Romney led after the initial vote in the West Virginia convention in 2008, but because third place finisher McCain threw his voters toward second place finisher Huckabee, the former Arkansas governor emerged victorious from the Mountain state.]